COVID-19 Antiviral Medications

 Paxlovid

 Pfizer’s antiviral medication, paxlovid, is authorized for use in people ages 12 and older who have tested positive for COVID-19 and are at high risk of severe illness from COVID-19, including hospitalization or death.
-Patients must begin taking paxlovid within 5 days of symptom onset.
-Paxlovid isn’t recommended for patients with severe liver or kidney disease, it also may interact with other prescriptions a patient might be taking.
+You must begin taking paxlovid within 5 days of symptom onset.
+Paxlovid isn’t recommended if you have severe liver or kidney disease, and it also may interact with other prescriptions you might be taking.
 It is not authorized for people who are hospitalized with COVID-19.

 Paxlovid is taken as a course of 30 pills, 3 pills are taken twice a day for 5 days.